 About the Founder/Creator

-Through clinical studies and the invention of SKINEEZ® Skincarewear® (comfortable garments with moisturization) , she was able to show an increase of 19% in the skins elasticity and create real comfort while wearing it.
-With women’s fast paced lifestyles of family life and managing a career, SKINEEZ® Skincarewear® is there to care for women’s skin all day and night just by wearing the garments we love every day.
+Through clinical studies with SKINEEZ® Skincarewear®, she was able to show an increase of 19% in the skin’s elasticity and create real comfort while wearing the garments.
+With women’s fast-paced lifestyles juggling families and managing careers, SKINEEZ® Skincarewear® is there to care for women’s skin all day and night just by wearing the garments we love every day.

 Born in Cape Elizabeth, Maine, Michelle studied communications at the University of Massachusetts, Amherst.
 She lives in Sudbury, Massachusetts with her son.